mobxjs/serializr/README.md

 -   (De)serialize nested objects, maps and arrays
 -   Resolve references asynchronously (during deserialization)
 -   Supports inheritance
--   Works on any ES3+ environment.
+-   Works on any ES5 environment (if ES3 is needed file a feature request)
 -   Convenience decorators for ESNext / Typescript
--   Ships with typescript / flow(?) typings
+-   Ships with typescript / flow typings
--   Works well with MobX out of the box (but not limited too, the serialization mechanism is generic and MobX is not a dependency)
+-   Generic solution that works well with for example MobX out of the box

 Non-features: